Information for businesses

 1. Is my garage allowed to remain open?

 Garages and MOT service centres have been classed as an essential service and are allowed to stay open.
 Car showrooms were able to re-open from 1st June 2020.

 To reduce social contact and avoid the spread of the Coronavirus, the government has published a list of businesses and venues that should close and any exceptions.

 The list is subject to updates but, as of 30 March 2020, the following ‘retail’ sites are permitted to remain open:

 • Garages and MOT services (previously ‘repair shops’)

 2. Where can I find information about furloughing staff?

-The Coronavirus Job Retention Scheme (CJRS) is a temporary scheme open to all UK employers starting from 1 March 2020.
+The Coronavirus Job Retention Scheme (CJRS) is a temporary scheme open to all UK employers.
 It is designed to support employers whose operations have been severely affected by the Coronavirus (COVID-19).